More Useful Stuff

 Women will dish whether you’re awesome or awful.
 But at least try.
 “There’s nothing more disappointing than a man who doesn’t try or is just clueless,” says Katy.
 “If he’s great, I’m thrilled and want to spill to my friends.
 If he was terrible, I want someone to sympathise.”

-Win her approval Be eager.
+What you should do: Be eager.
 “It makes a big difference if you’re showing authentic enthusiasm.
 Women read that,” says Gardos.
 Michelle told us that she and her friends compare notes on “how involved he was” during oral sex.
 Too many men focus only on intercourse, Gardos says.
 But a 2006 Australian study found that far more women are able to reach orgasm with oral sex than through intercourse alone.
+Upgrade your oral skills with these amazing techniques.

 Gabrielle: “If both people can climax quickly, sex doesn’t need to go on for two hours.
 But it’s terrible if a man is two minutes and you’re nowhere close.”